SSaquif/docker-notes/README.md

 # start container in interactive mode using -i
 # -t switch might be unnecessary
 # according to man docker run
-# -t means to allocate a pseudo-tty (pseudo terminal, see libux notes)
+# -t means to allocate a pseudo-tty (pseudo terminal, see linux notes)
 # ubuntu is the image-id
 # this will run an ubuntu image
 # a new ubuntu shell will show up